Sparkyy6/Tutor-INSA/README.md

-# 🎓 Tutor-INSA
+# 🎓 Tutor'INSA

-Tutor-INSA is a web platform for students at INSA Centre-Val de Loire to request and offer academic tutoring.
+Tutor'INSA is a web platform for students at INSA Centre-Val de Loire to request and offer academic tutoring.
 It features secure user authentication, real-time messaging, calendar management with export options, and strong privacy controls.

 ## 🚀 Features